dmroy2019/template1/README.md

 # template1
-Static Website Template in HTML
+Static Website Template in HTML for Testing